 The sensor is calibrated before every run, and to my knowledge, nothing out of place happens before runs where the sensor becomes reversed.

-yaw (I think) output the total number of degrees the robot has turned, even if that’s over 360.
+You might want to try yaw instead of heading.
+The heading function outputs a value between 0 and 360, while rotation, angle and yaw (I think) output the total number of degrees the robot has turned, even if that’s over 360.
 It’s been a while since I’ve used VEXcode, but I do remember that the heading function didn’t do exactly what I wanted, so I switched to one of the others.
 I recommend you take a look at the API and then write a program that prints out (to the terminal or brain/controller screen) the values of all four functions, and then move the sensor around and see what the values are so that you can get a better understanding.